-Students who major or minor in Film Studies have many opportunities to get first-hand experience in film--both locally and globally.
+Students who major or minor in Film and Media Arts have many opportunities to get first-hand experience in film--both locally and globally.

 The program lasts for five weeks, and students take two 4-5 credit classes (for 2017: one contemporary Irish cinema course, one digital filmmaking course taught by Frank Reid, from the National Film School), lots of excursions including a long weekend at the Galway Film Fleadh (the country's biggest film festival).
 Students live with Irish families.
 Scholarships are available.

-Chicago International Children’s Film Festival (Facets)- Facets Internships are a great learning experience for anyone interested in event coordination, film, fundraising, writing, marketing, publicity, non-profit organizations & PR.
-A student recently worked at this film festival in the marketing/social media area, and here was her position description:
+Facets Internships are a great learning experience for anyone interested in event coordination, film, fundraising, writing, marketing, publicity, non-profit organizations & PR.

-Independent Film Projects -- A number of independent films have been shot in the area by faculty, alumni, and outside producers.
-DePauw FS student interns are on set.
-Current and recent projects include:
+A number of independent films are shot in the area by faculty, alumni, and outside producers.
+DePauw FLME student interns are on set in various capacities (such as production assistant, assistant camera, assistant sound, grip, gaffer, catering, script supervisor), learning on the job, making lifelong connections, and building their resumes.

-The Heartland Film Festival- This festival needs volunteers each year to run their film festival at AMC Castleton & AMC Traders Point in Indianapolis.
+This festival needs volunteers each year to run their film festival at AMC Castleton & AMC Traders Point in Indianapolis.
 Each volunteer can work a certain number of hours and receive free vouchers in exchange for tickets to films.
 This is a great opportunity for students to get a taste of the independent film industry at little cost to them.
-Below are the links to the festival.